SerenityOS/serenity/Base/usr/share/man/man7/Tips-and-Tricks.md

 ## Development
 * Supplying `# profile` with a process identifier (PID) of `-1` as root enables systemwide profiling.
+* Easily transfer files from QEMU to your host machine by using the built-in web server.
+In the terminal enter `ws .` to start a WebServer instance for the current working directory.
+Then open `localhost:8000` on your host machine.

 ## See also
 * [Keyboard Shortcuts](help://man/7/KeyboardShortcuts)